-Revenue: \$74 million
+Revenue: \$92 million

 About 100 charter schools currently operate in buildings owned by the Department of Education (DOE).
-These "co-located" schools do not contribute to the costs of operating the building.
+These co-located schools do not contribute to the costs of operating the building.
 Under this option, the city would charge a per pupil usage fee to these schools.

-The Department of Education's co-location policy allows a charter or additional public school to be housed in a school building with excess capacity.
+The Department of Education's co-location policy allows a charter or additional traditional public school to be housed in a school building with excess capacity.
 Typically, the co-located schools share common spaces such as the cafeteria, gymnasium, and library.
 Before co-location can occur, the Department of Education must follow a series of formal steps outlined by New York State education law 2590-h (2-a) and the Chancellor's Regulation A-190.
 First, the DOE alerts the public to the co-location proposal, issuing an educational impact statement which outlines and evaluates the implications of the arrangement.
 About 45 days later, the public can comment on the proposal at a Panel for Education Policy (PEP) hearing.
 Afterward, the 13 members of the PEP vote on the plan.

-About \$2.4 billion dollars in the fiscal year 2013 Adopted Budget are allocated to public school buildings.
-These allocations cover the utilities, facilities, safety, and debt service of city schools which serve approximately 1 million traditional public school students plus another 30,228 charter school students whose schools are co-located in public school buildings.
-This brings the building-related cost per student to about \$2,454.
-If the DOE were to charge co-located charters this per capita fee for shared space, revenues would be about \$74 million in fiscal year 2013.
+About \$2.4 billion in the fiscal year 2013 Adopted Budget was allocated to public school buildings.
+These allocations covered the utilities, facilities, safety, and debt service of city schools which serve approximately 1 million traditional public school students plus about another 40,000 charter school students whose schools are co-located in public school buildings.
+IBO estimates these building-related costs to be about \$2,320 per student.
+Charging co-located charters this per pupil fee for shared space would have raised about \$92 million in fiscal year 2013.
+(Alternatively, DOE could base the fee to charter schools on a per square foot basis.
+IBO does not have sufficiently detailed space usage data to make such an estimate.)
 Given that charter school enrollment is expected to increase, if the DOE continues the practice of co-location, these revenues could rise annually.

-PROPONENTS MIGHT ARGUE that across the country, charter schools typically have to spend their own money on private spaces.
-With New York City's colocation arrangement, the DOE is effectively providing subsidies for charter students that go above and beyond the per pupil allocation mandated by New York State education law intended to cover basic operating costs.
-Additionally, the DOE is treating one type of charter school-those in co-locations-much more favorably than those in private space which must cover their capital costs on their own.
+PROPONENTS MIGHT ARGUE that across the country, charter schools typically have to spend their own money on private space and that many charters are eligible for New Market Tax Credits and tax-exempt bonds to help ease the burden of financing facilities costs.
+With New York City's co-location arrangement, the DOE is effectively providing subsidies for charter students that go above and beyond the per pupil allocation mandated by New York State education law to cover basic operating costs.
+Additionally, the DOE is treating one type of charter school-those in co-locations much more favorably than those in private space which must cover their capital costs on their own.
 OPPONENTS MIGHT ARGUE that New York City charter schools face a unique real estate market with expensive rents and scarce space.
 They might also argue that the space being assigned to charter schools had previously been unused or under-utilized and that the DOE incurs no additional building costs when the charter schools occupy the space.
 If the city did not offer shared spaces at no cost, many charters would be unable to open in the first place, thereby limiting school choice.